Barriers Burned Away: Plot

-As described in a review in a film magazine, Wayne Morgan (Mayo), an artist, learns from his mother that a valuable painting has been stolen.
+As described in a review in a film magazine, Wayne Morgan, an artist, learns from his mother that a valuable painting has been stolen.
 In order to track it down, he takes a job as a porter in the Randolph Art Shop.
 He eventually discovers the picture has been copied and denounces the copy as lacking inspiration, claiming the original.
-Mellon (Morey), who stole it, is sent to prison and Wayne gets his position as store manager.
-Christine Randolph (Ballin), painter of the copy, whom Wayne falls in love with, then tells him it was all a plot to get even with him.
-The great Chicago fire breaks out, due to Mrs. Leary’s (Craig) cow kicking over a lantern, setting fire to the barn.
+Mellon, who stole it, is sent to prison and Wayne gets his position as store manager.
+Christine Randolph, painter of the copy, whom Wayne falls in love with, then tells him it was all a plot to get even with him.
+The great Chicago fire breaks out, due to Mrs. Leary’s cow kicking over a lantern, setting fire to the barn.
 The whole city is destroyed, and Wayne rescues Christine who declares her real love for him.